sap-tutorials/Tutorials/tutorials/cp-apm-06-reuse-extend/cp-apm-06-reuse-extend.md

     ![Select the project template](web-ide-template.png)

-1. Complete the **Project Details** tab as shown in the screenshot, ensuring that the "Include sample files in project" checkbox is checked as shown.
+1. Complete the **Project Details** tab as shown in the screenshot, ensuring that the **Include sample files in project** checkbox is checked.

     ![Complete the project details](project-details.png)